Cardiothoracic surgery: Early approaches to heart malformations

 In 1925 operations on the heart valves were unknown.
 Henry Souttar operated successfully on a young woman with mitral stenosis.
 He made an opening in the appendage of the left atrium and inserted a finger into this chamber in order to palpate and explore the damaged mitral valve.
 The patient survived for several years but Souttar's physician colleagues at that time decided the procedure was not justified and he could not continue.

 Cardiac surgery changed significantly after World War II.
 In 1948 four surgeons carried out successful operations for mitral stenosis resulting from rheumatic fever.
-Horace Smithy (1914–1948) of Charlotte, revived an operation due to Dr Dwight Harken of the Peter Bent Brigham Hospital using a punch to remove a portion of the mitral valve.
+Horace Smithy (1914–1948) revived an operation due to Dr Dwight Harken of the Peter Bent Brigham Hospital using a punch to remove a portion of the mitral valve.
 Charles Bailey (1910–1993) at the Hahnemann Hospital, Philadelphia, Dwight Harken in Boston and Russell Brock at Guy's Hospital all adopted Souttar's method.
 All these men started work independently of each other, within a few months.
 This time Souttar's technique was widely adopted although there were modifications.

 In 1947 Thomas Holmes Sellors (1902–1987) of the Middlesex Hospital operated on a Fallot's Tetralogy patient with pulmonary stenosis and successfully divided the stenosed pulmonary valve.
 In 1948, Russell Brock, probably unaware of Sellor's work, used a specially designed dilator in three cases of pulmonary stenosis.
 Later in 1948 he designed a punch to resect the infundibular muscle stenosis which is often associated with Fallot's Tetralogy.
 Many thousands of these "blind" operations were performed until the introduction of heart bypass made direct surgery on valves possible.